 From the mountainous villages of China, to rural Mexico and Africa, to its home state of Colorado, the Nathan Yip Foundation has been making a difference in the lives of children.
-In China, the Foundation built, funds, and continuously supports seven schools, two orphanages and recently built a dormitory and cafeteria.
-The Foundation also built a dormitory in Loreto, Baja Mexico, and supports an orphanage in Juarez, Mexico, as well as other educational projects throughout Africa including a Nathan Yip classroom at the Kibera School for Girls, the first free school for girls in Africa’s largest slum.
-The Foundation is committed to donating 100% of the funds raised to underprivileged children around the world.
+In China, the Foundation built, funds and continuously supports seven schools, two orphanages, a dormitory and two cafeterias.
+The Foundation also built a dormitory in Loreto, Baja Mexico, and supports an orphanage in Juarez, Mexico.
+Other educational projects throughout Africa include a Nathan Yip classroom at the Kibera School for Girls, and the Nathan Yip Dormitory Complex in rural Tanzania.
+The Foundation is committed to supporting underprivileged children around the world.

 The Nathan Yip Foundation was founded in 2002 by Denver residents Jimmy and Linda Yip, after they tragically lost their only child, Nathan, in an automobile accident.
 Nathan, 19 years old, was a freshman at Lehigh University in Pennsylvania.